-Graduate nursing students are required to maintain and document active, unencumbered RN licensure throughout the program.
+Graduate nursing students are required to maintain and document active unencumbered RN licensure.
+APRN certification maintenance and documentation is also required for those who are in programs that require it for admission.
 Students must immediately report any event or circumstance that could impact the status of continued RN licensure or APRN certification.
-Failure to report a change in status or allowing a license or certification to expire would result in dismissal from the program.
+Failure to do so or allowing a license or certification to expire would result in dismissal from the program.

-The following documents are required for progression in all WVU SON graduate programs.
+The following documents are required for progression in all WVU SON graduate programs (excluding the PhD Program).
 Official documentation must come from a physician, health clinic, etc., and parental written documentation of immunization records is not considered adequate.
 Please note that students will need to meet all clinical facility requirements prior to clinical experiences, even if they are not listed in this policy.